arun-dhanjal/hackathon-quiz-app/README.md

   * The arrangement of buttons changes on different device sizes: vertically stacked on mobile; grid layout on tablet; horizontally lined up on laptop and larger.
 These device sizes are based on the Bootstrap breakpoints.

+  * A unique sound will play dependent on whether the correct or incorrect answer button has been submitted.

   ![Answer buttons](/readme-docs/buttons.png)

 * Quiz progression: